willnorris/imageproxy/README.md

 ### Disk cache ###

-To cache images on disk, include the `cacheDir` flag:
+By default, the imageproxy command uses an in-memory cache that will grow unbounded.
+To cache images on disk instead, include the `cacheDir` flag:

     go run cmd/imageproxy/main.go -cacheDir /tmp/imageproxy